 Photos by DuPree Productions; Recipe updated 5.20 for clarityPrint

 It’s a good day for tea and fork-split nooks and crannies!
 Enjoy our gluten free, Sourdough English Muffins with your favorite toppings.

 Note: If clicking the 2X or 3X scale boxes to the right, please know that weights listed in parentheses below may or may not change.
 Please take care to check amounts if increasing the recipe.

 Substitutions: Do you need to swap out an ingredient?
 Click here for suggestions.

-Sourdough: For our sourdough starter recipe, click here.
+Sourdough: Use 100% Hydrated Starter; For our GF Sourdough Starter recipe, click here.

 - 1/4 tsp Rapid Rise or Instant Yeast (.75g)

 - 1 tsp Extra Fine Pink Himalayan Salt (6g)